 Looking for new songs to add to your playlist?
 The local music scene has seen its share of growth over the years, with a handful of promising acts making waves in Singapore and around the region.
 From dance-worthy beats to soulful tunes, here are our current favourite Singaporean bands and singers to check out.

 Fans of indie pop: this is one up-and-coming artiste to bookmark.
-Our current earworm Part II is local singer-songwriter Vivien Yap’s first single off her debut EP, which is set to launch by the first half of 2019.
+Our current earworm Part II is local singer-songwriter Vivien Yap’s first single off her debut EP, which has been released recently.
 A chirpy, upbeat tune with prominent harmonies and a super catchy chorus, the song speaks (ironically) of the anguish from the aftermath of a failed relationship.
 The songstress has also just released her latest single, Everything Stays, a personal – and super heartbreaking – retelling of an unrequited love.
 Oh, and did we mention?
 If you’re into local poetry, check out the talented singer’s self-published autobiographical collection of poems, Can You Hear Me Now!

 Inspired by the likes of Jamiroquai, Bruno Mars and D’Angelo, this R&B and funk band is most known for its pumped-up live performances.
-Just a year into their foray and the quintet has already released a debut single, Get Close, a groovy track that’ll make you get off your feet and, well, dance.
+We loved their debut single, Get Close, a groovy track that’ll make you get off your feet and, well, dance.
 Throw in a dose of bad-boy charm and you get I’m No Good, the band’s second single.
-Keep your eyes peeled on their social channels – we’ve heard through the grapevine that an upcoming album is in the works!
+Keep your eyes peeled on their social channels – we’ve heard through the grapevine that a full album is in the works!